Preliminary assessment unable to access full type description.

 Since the description of Cantherellus hrabanovii there do not appear to be any subsequent records of the species.
 There is limited information available from the species listing and with a lack of occurrence data and information on the habitat and ecology of the species, it is not possible to assess the status of its population or distribution.
 It is therefore assessed as Data Deficient.

 Cantharellus hrabanovii was described as C. hrabanovi by Josef Velenovský in 1926 in Mykologia.

 Index Fungorum links to an image of Petrak’s listing 1950 which refers to the 1939 publication Novitates Mycologicae - this may be an erroneous link.
 The listing of C. hrabanovi that refers to the type description from 1926, is from Petrak’s Lists published 1937.

 Why suggested for a Global Red List Assessment?

-No occurrence data available on GBIF.
+The range extent is unknown and no occurrence data is available on GBIF.